TheNoyesLab/epi_on_the_island_2024/docs/tamu_cli_hands_on.md

 ```

 Now lets run this `bash` script.
-First we will need to change some file permissions Lets see the output!
+First we will need to change some file permissions.
+Lets see the output!

 ```bash